Revival and Upgrade of a Vintage Weller Soldering Station

 Unscrew the plastic set screw first, and then unscrew the heating element (3 screws).
 Now you can slide everything out towards the front by pushing the cable in from the rear end of the handle (DO NOT pull from the front!).

 The early Magnastat irons came without a connector.
-They were connected to the station with two screw terminals.
+They stripped wire ends were connected to the station with two screw terminals.
 Newer ones are equipped with a DIN connector.
 In order to remove the handle for cleaning, the cable has to be unsoldered either on the connector end or on the other end, where it is soldered to the internal connecting piece mentioned above.
-Be aware: to do so, you have to solder within a soldering iron which, obviously, calls for a second soldering iron!
+Be aware: To do so, you have to solder within a soldering iron which, obviously, calls for a second soldering iron!

 The handle and the cable can then be cleaned with some methylated spirit, paper towels, a bit of patience and some elbow grease.
 Do NOT use more aggressive cleaning fluids such as benzine, thinner, acetone etc., since they might either make the plastic brittle or dissolve it.